Efficient Wrong-Way Risk Modelling for Funding Valuation Adjustments: Gaussian approximation for WWR exposure

 The stochastic processes for IR, defined in Equation~\eqref{eq:shortRateFramework}, follow normal distributions, i.e., $y_{\shortRate}\sim \N\left(0,\condVarSmall{y_{\shortRate}}{t}\right)$ and $Y_{\shortRate}\sim \N\left(0,\condVarSmall{Y_{\shortRate}}{t}\right)$.
 Hence, the use of a Gaussian approximation is justified for the IR processes, as both processes are already Gaussian.

 The CIR++ model has a scaled non-central chi-square distribution, with fatter tails than a normal distribution.
-When the Feller condition is satisfied, both tails of the density will decay fast~\cite{OosterleeGrzelak201911}, such that it can be well approximated by a Gaussian.
-Still, information from the tails is lost in the approximation.
+When the Feller condition is satisfied, both tails of the density will decay fast~\cite{OosterleeGrzelak201911}, such that it can be well approximated by a Gaussian.~\footnote{Under some market conditions, the Feller condition can be too restrictive in the sense that the model cannot generate enough volatility to fit the market~\cite{LichtersStammGallagher2015}.
+In this case, jumps could be added to the model to increase the generated volatility.} Still, information from the tails is lost in the approximation.
 However, it is challenging to calibrate these tails properly due to insufficient market data.
 Therefore, the Gaussian approximation is also justified for the credit processes.
 The Gaussian approximation might lead to a small probability of negative values of the credit distribution.
 As the approximation is only applied to the joint distributions required for WWR, and not to the marginals distributions used to compute the independent part of the exposure, this is an acceptable consequence of the Gaussian approximation.

+\begin{rem}[Black-Karasinski for credit] Alternatively to the CIR++ dynamics, the Black-Karasinski (BK) dynamics can be used to model the default intensity, where positive rates are guaranteed due to the lognormal distribution.
+The main drawback of these dynamics is that there is no analytic ZCB formula, and the dynamics do not belong to the affine class.
+Turfus proposes an analytic approximation of the ZCB price by truncating an infinite power series of the rate, which preserves positivity~\cite{TurfusShubert202006}.
+This approximation is done under the assumption of a small deviation of rates from the forward curve.
+Due to the lack of affinity of the BK dynamics, and the need for an approximation to obtain an analytic ZCB price, these dynamics are not considered in this paper. \end{rem}